fees & other info

 • We are not credentialed with any insurance company and are not able to accept payments through insurance.
 However, we can provide super bills that you can submit for possible reimbursement.
 Click here to read more about super bills and how they work.

-• We are not credentialed with Medicare, meaning that we are unable to bill Medicare for any of our services.
+• Medicare & Medi-Cal: Therapy for Highly Sensitive People does not have any clinicians on staff who are Medicare or Medi-Cal providers.
+We are unable to bill Medicare for any of our services.
 If you are covered by Medicare insurance Part A or Part B, you will be asked to sign a form stating you understand that Medicare will not contribute or cover the cost of any of our services.
+Due to Medi-Cal policies, Therapy for Highly Sensitive People is not able to take people who are covered by Medi-Cal insurance as clients.

 Information About Health Insurance